Daylight Saving Time: Does It Still Make Sense?

 Various studies have been done to prove the theories of DST, but results vary.
 An Indiana study found that “the time change increased residential electricity consumption by 1 percent over all, with monthly increases as high as 4 percent in the late summer and early fall.
 The consequence for Indiana has been higher electricity bills and more pollution from power plants.”
 Adapting DST actually cost the state $9 million, though the head of the study, Matthew Kotchen, concluded, “There are certainly benefits, but energy savings is not one of them – a trade-off to acknowledge as we enjoy an extra hour of sunlight on those long summer evenings.”

-Indiana started using DST in 2006, but eliminated it in short order.
+Indiana started using DST in 2006.
 Utah and Nebraska have considered elimination.
 Around the world DST has come under fire as well.
 Russia eliminated it altogether in 2014.
 For those who travel extensively or have friends and business associates in far-off locations, time zones are confusing enough without having to figure out who is or is not on DST.
-But for now, it is a much observed practice, especially in the U.S. So….
+But for now, it is a much observed practice, especially in the U.S.